 Soon after getting engaged, like all ambitious brides to be I had a mental list of all my must haves for our day and personally writing our own vows was one of them.
 I had never really thought about what it would take each of us to stand up in front of all of our closest friends and family and speak those intimate and special words, but Chris had, and it made him a little nervous.
 As time passed and the big day quickly approached, I too found myself becoming increasingly nervous.

-Our Unity In Glass sculpture was another one of our favorite wedding details.
-An ever popular tradition for destination weddings is the sand ceremony.
+An ever-popular tradition for destination weddings is the sand ceremony.
 We loved the meaning behind it but wanted something just a little different.
 I came across Unity in Glass, a company with a similar concept.
-We worked with the company’s owner carefully selecting glass crystals that matched our wedding colors, and carefully transported them with us to Mexico.
+We worked with the company’s owner carefully selecting crystals that matched our wedding colors, and carefully transported them with us to Mexico.

 After the ceremony, we ventured around the resort taking many silly, serious and romantic pictures.
 It was so relaxing and easy staring into Chris’s eyes and having someone capture those moments.
 I had never seen him look happier or more handsome.